Am I just a job title?

 For a while, my identity became what I did.
 And to a certain extent, it still is.
-I’m Lauren Nicole Coppin Campbell, a student, digital content creator and plus-size model.
+I’m Lauren Nicole Coppin Campbell, a digital content creator, writer, plus-size model blah blah blah.
 Now, some of you may be reading this and saying, “ok, what else are you supposed to say?”
 And my reaction was the same as I sat in one of the most uncomfortable chairs, staring blankly at my new therapist.

 “It seems you have blurred the lines between your internal and external.
 Your internal is your relationships, personality, the essence of who you are as an individual, and your external is what you do for work, what school you went to, etc. Your internal and external are two separate things.”